Dr. Laurel Williamson

 Chief Technology Innovations Officer

 Mr. Rob Stanicic is the chief technology innovations officer for San Jacinto College.
-Mr. Stanicic, began serving San Jacinto College in July of 2006.
+Mr. Stanicic began serving San Jacinto College in July of 2006.
 Through his leadership, Mr. Stanicic has improved the College’s digital presence and the technology available for students and staff through many initiatives that include the revitalization of the College’s contact center, website, online student services and information systems, classroom technology in new and existing building construction, and underlying technical infrastructure.

 Mr. Stanicic has over 20 years of international experience as a management consultant and senior executive for professional services firms including Arthur Andersen and Ernst & Young.
 He has worked extensively across the globe delivering enterprise-wide business solutions that leverage emerging technologies.
 His work has included business strategy development, information technology innovation, and organization transformation.

-He holds an MBA from Oxford University in England, and bachelor’s degrees in Commerce and Information Technology from University of Queensland-Australia and Queensland University of Technology-Australia, respectively.
+He holds an MBA from Oxford University in England, and bachelor’s degrees in Commerce and Information Technology from the University of Queensland-Australia and Queensland University of Technology-Australia, respectively.